 The programme features awesome state special school Treetops in Essex, with the then-deputy Lesley Love BCaBA (pictured here above with Johnny, son of ABAA4ALL founder Jane McCready).
 Dr Vince Carbone,

 BCBA-D, makes a short but significant contribution.

-Once you've seen the programme, check out how Jack, the boy in the shot above, is getting on three years afterwards.
+Once you've seen the programme, check out how Jack, the boy in the shot below left, is getting on three years afterwards.
 Click here to see a short video.

 What parents and autistics think about ABA

 Read actual lived experiences from parents and other people who are autistic themselves.
 We have interviews and stories from an autistic young man who went to a secondary special school and now works in theatre,

 with ABA and those